 - Melt the butter, remove it from the heat.
 Set it aside to cool

-- If you are using whole blanched almonds, combine them with 3/4 cup sugar in a food processor or blender and pulse until the nuts are finely ground and then combine the nut and sugar mixture with the brown rice flour, tapioca starch, arrowroot in a large bowl.
-If you are using almond flour, combine it with 3/4 cup sugar brown rice flour, tapioca starch, arrowroot in a large bowl.
+- If you are using whole blanched almonds, combine them with 3/4 cup sugar in a food processor or blender and pulse until the nuts are finely ground and then combine the nut and sugar mixture with the brown rice flour, tapioca starch, arrowroot, lemon zest and ground fennel in a large bowl.
+If you are using almond flour, combine it with 3/4 cup sugar brown rice flour, tapioca starch, arrowroot, lemon zest and ground fennel in a large bowl.

 - In another clean large bowl, beat the egg whites with a pinch of salt until soft peaks form.
 Add the remaining 3/4 cup sugar in a steady stream, beating until the mixture forms soft peaks again.